soztag/mindset/README.md

-# mindset
+# Mindset

-drafts about the usage of the "mindset" concept in human resources and management
+Drafts about the usage of the "mindset" concept in human resources and management